 Graduate studies in kinesiology allow students a more in-depth course of study within their discipline, combining advanced coursework with research and practical experience to prepare graduates for employment opportunities in their field.
 These fields include biomechanics, exercise physiology, wellness programming, sport psychology, and neuroscience.

+Through their studies at USU, KHS students are prepared to enter a competitive professional field working closely with faculty on research and other projects.
 This degree also provides an excellent preparation for students pursuing admission into Medical school, School of Dentistry, Physical Therapy, or other health professions graduate education.